microsoft/Kusto-Query-Language/doc/scalar-data-types/null-values.md

   values will be displayed as `1`, and all `false` values will be displayed as `0`.

+* Kusto does not offer a way to constrain a table's column from having null values (in other words, there's no equivalent to SQL's `NOT NULL` constraint).

 ::: zone-end

+::: zone pivot="azuremonitor"

 * Kusto does not offer a way to constrain a table's column from having null values (in other words, there's no equivalent to SQL's `NOT NULL` constraint).

+::: zone-end